 Your QUIC Interview will be the first opportunity to put these policies into practice.
 To create a win-win relationship between the Career Management Office and all the students who are attempting to complete their QUIC interview you must follow these policies:

-- Schedule your QUIC interview on a date and time when you know your schedule is free and then begin to prepare for the interview.
-If you need to change the time of your QUIC interview, you can do so through FisherConnect, but you must do that at least a week in advance in order to give another student the opportunity to schedule his/her QUIC interview in the time slot you vacated.
+Schedule your QUIC interview on a date and time when you know your schedule is free and then begin to prepare for the interview.
+If you need to change the time of your QUIC interview, you can do so through FisherConnect.

-- Last minute cancellations for QUIC Interviews are not permitted.
-In cases of emergencies call the Career Management Office at 292-6024.
-You will receive a warning in FisherConnect, but upon providing adequate documentation of the emergency, the FisherConnect Policy Committee will remove the warning.
+Last minute cancellations or rescheduling (within 24 hours of the interview date and time) QUIC Interviews are not permitted.
+In cases of emergencies call the Career Management Office at (614) 292-6024.

 When you requested the interview, you made the commitment to the employer that if accepted you would schedule and show up for an interview.
 It is your responsibility to monitor your request for an interview by checking your status in FisherConnect.
 Failure to schedule an interview will result in a warning in FisherConnect.

 When you scheduled your interview you made the commitment to prepare and show up for your interview.
 Take the time to research the company, the position, and identify two or three pertinent questions you can ask the recruiter.
-Make sure your suit is clean and pressed (dry cleaned if appropriate) and you come to the interview prepared to represent yourself and Fisher well.
-We want your interview to be a successful and positive experience and should you desire additional assistance preparing for your interview, we encourage you to take advantage of services available to you in our office.
 Failure to show up for an interview will result in a warning in FisherConnect.

-Sometimes it is necessary to cancel a request or an interview.
-You are able to withdraw or cancel your request for an interview without penalty as long as the Students Submitting Resumes period or Open Sign-Up deadline hasn’t passed.
-Cancellations after this date are considered Last-Minute Cancellations and will result in a warning in FisherConnect.
+Sometimes it is necessary to cancel an interview request or an interview.
+You are able to withdraw your request for an interview or cancel an on-campus interview (including a QUIC interview or rescheduling a QUIC interview) without penalty until 24 hours before the interview date and time.
+Cancellations after this time are considered Last-Minute Cancellations and will result in a warning in FisherConnect.

-As soon as you are aware that you are not going to be able to honor a commitment you made on FisherConnect, please notify Susan Geier in the Career Management office or by phone at 614-292-6024.
+As soon as you are aware that you are not going to be able to honor a commitment you made on FisherConnect, please notify the Recruiting Coordinator via email (FCOBfirstname.lastname@example.org) or by phone at 614-292-6024.
 Provide us with the following information: your name, your phone number, the schedule ID#, the company name, the position title, the time and date of the interview, and your reason for canceling.
 Also please contact the recruiter (we will provide contact information if it is not listed in FisherConnect) to let him/her know.

-In cases of emergencies such as sudden illness, accident or a death in the family, you (or your designee) are still expected to call the Office of Career Management, and we will alert the employer that you will not be able to make the interview.
-You will still receive a warning in FisherConnect, but upon providing adequate documentation of the emergency and correspondence with the recruiter, the FisherConnect Policy Committee will remove the warning.
-The committee evaluates all appeals on a case-by-case basis and should they decide to remove the warning, it will not count against you.
+In cases of emergencies such as sudden illness, accident or a death in the family, that occur the day of the interview, you (or your designee) are still expected to call (614-292-6024) or email (FCOBemail@example.com) the Office of Career Management, and we will alert the employer that you will not be able to make the interview.
+You will be expected to send a note of apology to the employer.

-The following is a list of UNACCEPTABLE reasons to cancel your interview:
+The following are examples of UNACCEPTABLE reasons to cancel your interview:

 The Office of Career Management monitors warnings and repeated violations of the interview policy.
 You will be warned for your first violation.
 In the event of a second violation, your FisherConnect status will become inactive immediately and remain so for one full year from the date your account was made inactive and you were notified of the second violation.